 The core dimensions of digital transformation projects

 In investigating complexity in government digital transformation projects we choose to focus on factors related to the dimensions of organizational structuring, technologies, and innovation, as these are referred to by several authors as being the core of digital transformation projects [5, 6, 11, 16-18].
-The three mentioned dimensions have been reported in several studies as the most important elements challening the management of of digital transformation projects[18].
+The three mentioned dimensions have been reported as the most important elements challening the management of of digital transformation projects[18].

 Organizational structuring in digital transformation projects include factors such as project planning and management, coordination of the project team and the tasks, stakeholder management, governance, and organizational power and politics [8, 17].
 Each of them influencing the project execution and management process.
-In other words, the organizational dimension concerns the “how” and the “who” of the project in terms of how the project is organized and executed, meaning the structures, and who is involved, which includes the owners, project group members, and stakeholders.
+In other words, the organizational dimension concerns the “how” and the “who” of the project in terms of how the project is organized and executed, and who is involved, which includes the owners, project group members, and stakeholders.

-A typical feature of government digital projects is the increased use of inter-organizational and cross-sector collaboration, in addition to co-creation of value and cross-jurisdictional networks [19-21] [1],[14]–[16].
-Inter-organizational collaborations are motivated partly by new opportunities afforded by digital technologies [22][17] and partly by organizational redesign sparked by processes related to new public management (NPM) and public value management (PVM) [23, 24][18]–[20].
+A typical feature of government digital projects is the increased use of inter-organizational and cross-sector collaboration, in addition to co-creation of value and cross-jurisdictional networks [19-21].
+Inter-organizational collaborations are motivated partly by new opportunities afforded by digital technologies [22] and partly by organizational redesign sparked by processes related to new public management (NPM) and public value management (PVM) [23, 24].
 The resulting organizational configurations imply that digital transformation projects have to deal with increasing numbers of stakeholders and increased complexity.
-This situation presents specific challenges for a project’s delivery of consistent public value with respect to efficiency, transparency, and accountability[25] [21].
+This situation presents specific challenges for a project’s delivery of consistent public value with respect to efficiency, transparency, and accountability[25].